Through this blog, social media, ebook, newsletter, and resources, Driving in the Real World® by Mi Ae Lipe offers driving and traffic safety tips.

-Several years ago, after pondering the alarming deficiencies of yet another state motorist handbook and witnessing the vagaries of drivers after yet another cross-country jaunt, I decided to start research on a book I’d planned to write, called Driving in the Real World.
+Several years ago, after pondering the alarming deficiencies of yet another state motorist handbook and witnessing the vagaries of drivers after yet another cross-country jaunt, I decided to start research on a book I’d planned to write, called Driving in the Real World®.
 However, I soon realized that it would make better sense to expand DITRW into a bigger, multichannel mission that would impact driver education and traffic safety culture in America and beyond.

 When I’m not stuck in atrocious Seattle traffic, I lead a couple of other lives.
 One is as a freelance graphic designer and editor (www.whatnowdesign.com), whereby I help authors and companies self-publish books and other long documents, create unique marketing collateral, and develop corporate branding.
 The other is that of author myself; my latest book is Bounty from the Box: The CSA Farm Cookbook (www.bountyfromthebox.com)

 For many years, another fellow citizen advocate and I explored improving driver training and testing with state agencies, driving schools, and other stakeholders in Washington State in the US.
 In September 2016, we co-organized and led a fact-finding trip to the UK so that that several officials from Washington State government and the driver training industry could learn about Britain’s traffic safety ecosystem, widely acknowledged as one of the best in the world.